Frequently Asked Questions

 Your checking or savings account should now appear as an option under "Direct Deposit Bank Account."
 If you have any questions or need further information please contact the Student Accounts office.FSA offers a short term advance for a minimal fee so you may borrow based on your expected refunds from approved aid.
 When you are estimating your cost of attendance, refer to the Cost Fact Sheet from the Financial Aid Office as it will help you to understand the university charges and indirect expenses you may want to consider in your budget.

 I applied late for my aid!
 I was selected for verification!
 What if my financial aid is not approved before my bill is due?Until you submit the required paperwork to the Financial Aid Office, your financial aid will not be approved.
 You may use one of the Fredonia Installment Payment Plans (FIPP) and make your payment by the due date to buy some time.
 Once the next payment is due, your financial aid may be approved so you could defer your balance at that time.
-If you choose not to pay your bill by the due date, you will be assessed an additional Late Payment/Administrative Fee of $30 for a balance due of $30 or more.
+If you choose not to pay your bill by the due date, you will be assessed an additional Late Payment/Administrative Fee of up to $50.
 Any aid awarded to you after your account is paid in full will be refunded to you once we receive the funds.

 What does it mean to have a Hold on my account?Following SUNY policy, a HOLD is placed on a student's records preventing registration for a new term and withholding official transcripts (including diplomas) until all financial obligations have been paid.
 You can view your hold status via Your Connection.
 Holds are posted to students' accounts prior to the start of early registration for the next academic period.